uc-cdis/indexd/README.md

 <img src="./docs/move_problem.png" alt="data moving problem" height="250" hspace="10"/>
 </div>

 Data inevitably moves and changes, which leads to unreproducible research.
-It's not uncommon for physical data to be moved from one storage location for another, for domain names to change, and/or for data to exist in multiple locations.
+It's not uncommon for physical data to be moved from one storage location to another, for domain names to change, and/or for data to exist in multiple locations.

 If you run an analysis over a set of data and later it gets moved, your analysis is no longer repeatable.
 The same data still exists, it just isn't where you thought.